Industry Professional Instructors

 A single MS Excel spreadsheet can be grouped with other Excel spreadsheets to form a workbook.
 Excel workbooks often track data over time with a worksheet to represent each month of the year, day of the week, or task.
 Excel spreadsheets can hold numbers, dates, times, and formulas, which can be used to calculate new data in adjacent columns.

 Excel functions allow users to combine text and data into one string.
-For example, a row with name, date, and academic major could be combined in one column with each characteristic separated by a comma.
+For example, a row with name, date, and academic major could be combined in one column, with each characteristic separated by a comma.
 For this reason, Excel is also an excellent tool for formatting or cleaning data before analysis.
 Formulas, functions, and conditional statements (ex., if this, then that) can transform raw data into a standard format.

 Excel can perform basic mathematical functions like adding, subtracting, multiplying and dividing numbers.
 Mathematical functions can be programmed to use specific cells or numeric values.
 These features are often useful for budget management or calculating a final total.
+These calculations can help Excel users optimize their work and create spreadsheets that automatically perform necessary calculations without rebuilding the spreadsheet each time.

 Users can enter data or connect MS Excel to an external database such as Bloomberg and Reuters to retrieve data automatically.
 Despite the intensive process required to program such features, information is often exchanged this way using Microsoft’s Dynamic Data Exchange.
 At an advanced level, Excel can be programmed to retrieve data from an external source, analyze this data, and update a spreadsheet automatically as changes occur.